 When you come for a Photo-Facial treatment a brief history is taken including any medications you may be taking and any allergies you may have.
 Informed consent is taken, and a pre treatment photograph is taken.
 Your eyes are protected from the bright light as the light may be uncomfortable.
 Your skin is cleaned with alcohol.
 A Cool gel is applied to your face.
 The smooth glass surface which has been cooled is applied to your skin in a linear fashion with some overlap.
 You may feel a mild stinging or a rubber band snapping sensation.
 In some cases topical anesthetic can be applied about thirty minutes prior to treatment but is usually not needed due to the cooled tip of the IPL handpiece.

-How many treatments are neded?
+How many Intense Pulsed Light treatments are needed?

 Three to five treatments may be needed about four to five weeks apart depending on the severity of the patients problems.
 There is no downtime.
 You can return to work that day and resume your daily activities.
 The procedure gives a gradual improvement in your skin.